quantiota/AI-Agent-Lab/docs/tasks/ml-internship/3-delivered-notebooks.md

 # Delivered Python Files and SQL Templates

-This document tracks the Python scripts and SQL templates delivered as part of the internship.
+This document tracks the delivery of **several sets of Python scripts and SQL templates** as part of the internship.
+Each set consists of:
+- A Python script for live data stream processing.
+- A Python script for machine learning analysis.
+- SQL templates for technical indicators used in the data processing.

 Each script and SQL file should meet the following criteria:
 - Efficiently handle live data stream processing.
 - Apply machine learning models to analyze processed data.
 - Use SQL-based queries for technical indicators from the database.